 Conclusion: How CBG Makes You Feel

-CBG won’t get you high, and in fact, it may actually dampen the negative effects of THC, allowing you to get the benefits of this cannabinoid without the psychoactive effects.
-It’s also a great companion to CBD, a similarly beneficial cannabinoid.
+It may actually dampen the negative effects of THC, allowing you to experience the benefits of this cannabinoid without the intoxicating effects.
+It’s also commonly paired with CBD, since both offer supportive effects without intoxication.

 Does CBG Get You High: Frequently Asked Questions